keybase/client/go/saltpack/specs/saltpack_encryption.md

 ]
 ```

+- The **header length** is the number of bytes in the list that follows.
 - The **format name** is the string "saltpack".
 - The **version** is a list of the major and minor versions, currently
   `[1, 0]`.